filipe-silva/FireflyIII.Net/generated/docs/BillsApi.md

 <a id="listtransactionbybill"></a>
 # **ListTransactionByBill**
-> TransactionArray ListTransactionByBill (int id, DateTime? start = null, DateTime? end = null, TransactionTypeFilter type = null)
+> TransactionArray ListTransactionByBill (string id, DateTime? start = null, DateTime? end = null, TransactionTypeFilter type = null)

 List all transactions associated with the  bill.